baseresearch/echopod-companion-chatbot/README.md

 ---

-## 🐬 Echopod Bilingual Dialog Dataset Project
+## 🐬 Echopod Dataset Project

-The 🐬 Echopod bilingual dialog dataset project aims to create the largest publicly available conversational-style translation dataset between English and Burmese (ENG <> MM).
+The 🐬 Echopod Dataset project aims to create the largest publicly available conversational-style parallel dataset between English and Burmese.
 [Base Technology](https://www.basetechnology.xyz/) is developing this dataset from the ground up by collecting conversational-style data from various sources, including movie subtitles, novel dialogs, wikipedia articles, and more.
 The collected data undergoes machine translation using 🐬 Echopod's translation model, and the community is invited to contribute to the refinement and validation of the translations.